pynetscript/FromZeroToHero/README.md

 cisco_ios_telnet,192.168.1.170
 ```

-Copy paste into everything on the csv file to [Mr. Data Converter](https://shancarter.github.io/mr-data-converter/#).
+Copy paste everything from the csv file to [Mr. Data Converter](https://shancarter.github.io/mr-data-converter/#).
 From the bottom, choose **Output as JSON - Properties**.
-From the left (SETTINGS) choose **Delimiter Comma** and **Decimal Sign Commad**.
+From the left, choose **Delimiter Comma** and **Decimal Sign Commad**.
-Now this is what i should get from the example above.
+This is what i should get from the example above.

 ```
 [{"device_type":"cisco_ios_telnet","ip":"192.168.1.150"},